close up of two young women holding hands to give comfort

 Dr. Greg Vander Wal is the executive director of The University of Alabama Counseling Center and a licensed psychologist.
 Vander Wal has over a decade of experience in collegiate mental health services.

-At The University of Alabama, we are committed to creating a campus community focused on supporting student mental health and well-being.
+At The University of Alabama, we are committed to creating a campus community focused on supporting each student’s mental health and well-being.

-Even though it can be a difficult topic to discuss, suicide prevention is a community effort and it is important that we all participate in our ongoing efforts to prevent suicide in our community.
-Through the Counseling Center’s Tide Against Suicide initiative, we work to bring awareness on prevention skills to faculty, staff, students and families.
+Even though it can be a difficult topic to discuss, suicide prevention is a community effort, and it is important that we all participate in our ongoing efforts to prevent suicide in our community.
+Through the Counseling Center’s Tide Against Suicide initiative, we work to bring awareness and prevention skills to faculty, staff, students and families.

 Know the signs of suicide.